 - 240ml heavy cream

-Whisk egg yolks and sugar until thick and fluffy.
-Heat milk and cream in a saucepan over medium heat until the mixture reaches boiling point.
-Gradually whisk hot milk and cream into the yolk mixture to temper them.
-Scrape the mixture back into the saucepan and cook over medium heat until it turns into a custard like consistency.
-Scrape the bottom as you stir.
-It’s best to use a silicone based spatula or a wooden spoon to stir the ice cream.
-The ideal temperature is 71-80°C, and a good indication is when it coats the back of a wooden spoon evenly.
-This should take about 6 minutes.
-Pour the custard through a sieve and stir in Marsala and raisin.
-Cover with cling film and refrigerate at least 3 hours.
+Whisk together the egg yolks and sugar until thick and fluffy.
+In a saucepan, heat milk and cream over medium heat until the mixture reaches boiling point.
+Temper the yolk mixture by gradually whisking in hot milk and cream.
+Return the mixture to the saucepan and cook over medium heat until it has the consistency of custard.
+As you stir, scrape the bottom.
+To stir the ice cream, use a silicone-based spatula or a wooden spoon.
+The ideal temperature is between 71 – 80°C, and a good indication is when it evenly coats the back of a wooden spoon.
+This should take approximately 6 minutes.
+After straining the custard, stir in the Marsala and raisins.
+Cover with cling film and place in the refrigerator for at least 3 hours.

-Churn the cold custard in your ice cream maker.
-Transfer to a container, cover and freeze until firm.
+In your ice cream maker, churn the cold custard.
+Transfer to a freezer-safe container, cover, and freeze until firm.

-If you don’t have an ice cream machine, transfer the cooled custard into a freezer friendly plastic or metal bowl, cover with a lid or cling film, and put it in the freezer.
-For the next 3 hours, check the ice cream every 30 minutes and stir vigorously to break up any ice crystals.
-It’s best to use a sturdy whisk or a spatula.
-Then leave it in the freezer until completely frozen and serve.
+If you don’t have an ice cream maker, place the cooled custard in a freezer-safe plastic or metal bowl, cover with a lid or cling film, and place in the freezer.
+Check the ice cream every 30 minutes for the next 3 hours and vigorously stir to break up any ice crystals.
+A sturdy whisk or spatula is recommended.
+After that, place it in the freezer until completely frozen before serving.

 Also known as Sladoled S Desertnim Vinom.

-Summertime and ice cream go together like milk and cookies.
-They’re almost inseparable.
-I can’t think of anything better than an ice cold scoop of ice cream melting down your chin on a sizzling hot summer day.
+Ice cream and summer go together like milk and cookies.
+They’re practically inseparable.
+On a hot summer day, there’s nothing better than an ice cold scoop of ice cream melting down your chin.

-This summer, however, doesn’t really scream for ice cream.
-I need a freaking umbrella, not an ice cream.
-The weather is just awful.
-I crave comfort food, chocolate and wine.
-Ok, I always crave chocolate and wine, but more so when it’s cold and rainy.
+This summer, on the other hand, does not scream for ice cream.
+I need an umbrella, not an ice cream cone.
+The weather is dreadful.
+I have a strong desire for comfort food, chocolate, and wine.
+Okay, I always crave chocolate and wine, but especially when it’s cold and rainy outside.

-So, what do you do to make yourself feel warm and fuzzy on a summer like that?
-Well, ice cream, of course.
-A rich and creamy boozy ice cream.
-And cookies.
+So, what do you do on a summer like that to make yourself feel warm and fuzzy?
+Of course, there’s ice cream.
+A boozy ice cream that is rich and creamy.
+Also, cookies.

-Ever since I’ve tried Zavajul, which is basically a Croatian version of Italian Zabaglione, I’ve been thinking about incorporating those simple but bold flavors into an ice cream.
-I used Marsala instead of prošek this time, and the ice cream turned out awesome.
+I’ve been thinking about incorporating those simple but bold flavors into ice cream ever since I tried Zavajul, which is basically a Croatian version of Italian Zabaglione.
+This time, I used Marsala instead of proek, and the ice cream was delicious.

-The sweet and almost sticky aroma of Marsala in this simple ice cream made me want to eat the whole thing right out of the container.
-It vaguely reminded me of a dark rum flavor at times.
-My favorite part, however, was biting into a plump raisin and chewing on its boozy flesh.
-Combined with the creamy ice cream, crispy ice cream cone and crunchy amaretti, the chewiness of those raisins complimented all the other textures perfectly.
-So, if you too are having crappy weather this summer, make yourself some Zabaglione ice cream.
-You’ll feel better.
+The sweet, almost sticky aroma of Marsala in this simple ice cream made me want to eat the entire container.
+At times, it reminded me of a dark rum flavor.
+However, my favorite part was biting into a plump raisin and chewing on its boozy flesh.
+The chewiness of the raisins complimented all the other textures perfectly when combined with the creamy ice cream, crispy ice cream cone, and crunchy amaretti.
+So, if you’re having bad weather this summer, whip up some Zabaglione ice cream.
+You’ll feel better after that.

-As for me, I’ve already eaten the ice cream.
-I’m drinking wine and eating chocolate as we speak, hoping that the weather will improve within the next couple of days.
-I’m leaving on a well deserved vacation soon, so I won’t be posting new recipes during the next two weeks or so.
-But, you should definitely stay tuned, because I’m giving away cookbooks when I come back.
-I’ll be hosting a giveaway that will be open to everyone where Amazon ships, which is pretty close to worldwide.
-I have some cookbooks in mind already, but I still haven’t decided on the ones I will be giving away, so I need your suggestions.
-If you could have any cookbook available on Amazon, which one would it be?
-I might include it in my giveaway.
+I, for one, have already consumed the ice cream.
+As we speak, I’m drinking wine and eating chocolate, hoping that the weather will improve in the next few days.
+I’ll be taking a well-deserved vacation soon, so no new recipes will be posted for the next two weeks or so.
+But you should definitely stay tuned because when I return, I’ll be giving away cookbooks.
+I’ll be hosting a giveaway that will be open to anyone who lives where Amazon ships, which is pretty much everywhere.
+I already have some cookbooks in mind, but I haven’t decided which ones to give away, so I need your help.
+Which cookbook would you choose if you could have it available on Amazon?
+I’m thinking about including it in my giveaway.